Melanie-J-Baker/Melanie-J-Baker/README.md

 Hi, I'm Melanie Baker,

 I tried coding for fun whilst running my gardening business and quickly discovered I was in the wrong career.
 I have since taught myself the fundamentals of HTML, CSS, JavaScript, TypeScript, React, Node, Express, MongoDB/Mongoose, PostgreSQL and Prisma ORM.
+I am currently studying for the Amazon Web Services Certified Cloud Practitioner exam.
 I am looking to further my skills, with the aim of finding employment within the industry (UK - London/SE England - I can be contacted at: baker_mel@hotmail.com).

 Visit my website here: https://melanie-j-baker.github.io/portfolio